damienjburks/terraform-aws-secure-static-site/README.md

 4. S3 replication keeps failover bucket synchronized with primary
 5. All access is logged to encrypted logging bucket

-## Deployment Status

-### ✅ Core Functionality (Stable - v1.1.2+)

-The following features are **production-ready** and thoroughly tested:

-- ✅ **S3 Website Buckets**: Multi-region buckets with encryption and intelligent tiering
-- ✅ **CloudFront Distribution**: CDN with origin groups and failover
-- ✅ **Custom Domain Support**: ACM certificates with auto-validation
-- ✅ **DNS Management**: Route53 zones and records with smart domain handling
-- ✅ **Security Headers**: HSTS, CSP, X-Frame-Options, and more
-- ✅ **Cross-Region Replication**: Automated S3 replication between regions
-- ✅ **Cost Optimization**: S3 Intelligent Tiering for automatic cost savings

-### ✅ Advanced Security Features (New in v1.2.0)

-The comprehensive security module is **now enabled by default**:

-- ✅ **Security Module**: Complete security monitoring and audit framework
-- ✅ **CloudTrail Logging**: Multi-region API audit logging with KMS encryption
-- ✅ **CloudWatch Monitoring**: Security event detection with automated alerting
-- ✅ **Cross-Region Security**: Security logs replicated across regions
-- 🚧 **WAF Protection**: Web Application Firewall (optional, `enable_waf = false` by default)

-**Production Ready**: All security features are fully tested and deployment-ready.

-**Recommendation**: Use the core functionality for production deployments.
-Advanced security features will be re-enabled in a future release once configuration issues are resolved.

 ## Security Model

 This module implements defense-in-depth security with multiple layers of protection: